Let's get started with a Microservice Architecture with Spring Cloud:

 }

-In this case, we have mocked a request which will hit the MockServer exactly ones and then forwarded to another server.
-The outer forward() method specifies the forward action and inner forward() method call helps constructing the URL and forwards the request.
+In the code above, we have mocked a request that hit the MockServer exactly once and then forwarded it to another server.
+The outer forward() method specifies the forward action and the inner forward() method call helps construct the URL and forwards the request.

 5.3.
 Executing a Callback